colejarczyk/doc/api/settings.rst

 Settings API
 ============

-These endpoints will allow you to see the list of settings taken in the Open Loyalty.
+These endpoints will allow you to see the list of settings in Open Loyalty.

 Get list of translations
 ------------------------

-To retrieve a paginated list of available translations you need to call the ``/api/admin/translations`` endpoint with the ``GET`` method.
+To retrieve a paginated list of available translations, you need to call the ``/api/admin/translations`` endpoint with the ``GET`` method.

 Definition
 ^^^^^^^^^^